sourcedelica/experiments-c/scopes.md

 In this example, the Report Service configuration contains all of the properties specific to that application.

-Environment-specific configurations contain _only_ the properties that are needed for that enviroment (for example, hostnames, ports, etc).

 Configurations for specific libraries or clients are defined in one place and reused across multiple applications.
 This avoids having client or library-specific properties duplicated across multiple applications.

+Environment-specific and AppID-specific configurations contain _only_ the properties that are needed for that enviroment (for example, hostnames, ports, etc).

 Here is what the scopes definition would look like for the Report Service applcation that we have been discussing: